-- System requirements and information about how to install and register the IAR Systems products, is available in the booklet Installation and Licensing Quick Reference (available in the product box) and the Licensing Guide. - Using the IDE for project management and building, is available in the IDE Project Management and Building Guide. - Using the IAR C-SPY® Debugger, is available in the C-SPY® Debugging Guide for V850. - Programming for the IAR C/C++ Compiler for V850, is available in the IAR C/C++ Compiler Reference Guide for V850. - Using the IAR XLINK Linker, the IAR XAR Library Builder, and the IAR XLIB Librarian, is available in the IAR Linker and Library Tools Reference Guide. - Programming for the IAR Assembler for V850, is available in the IAR Assembler Reference Guide for V850. - Performing a static analysis using C-STAT and the required checks, is available in the C-STAT® Static Analysis Guide. - Developing safety-critical applications using the MISRA C guidelines, is available in the IAR Embedded Workbench® MISRA C:2004 Reference Guide or the IAR Embedded Workbench® MISRA C:1998 Reference Guide.
+- System requirements and information about how to install and register the IAR Systems products, is available in the booklet Installation and Licensing QuickReference (available in the product box) and the Licensing Guide. - Using the IDE for project management and building, is available in the IDE Project Management and Building Guide. - Using the IAR C-SPY® Debugger, is available in the C-SPY® Debugging Guide for AVR. - Programming for the IAR C/C++ Compiler for AVR, is available in the IAR C/C++ Compiler User Guide for AVR. - Using the IAR XLINK Linker, the IAR XAR Library Builder, and the IAR XLIB Librarian, is available in the IAR Linker and Library Tools Reference Guide. - Programming for the IAR Assembler for AVR, is available in the IAR Assembler Reference Guide for AVR. - Performing a static analysis using C-STAT and the required checks, is available in the C-STAT® Static Analysis Guide. - Developing safety-critical applications using the MISRA C guidelines, is available in the IAR Embedded Workbench® MISRA C:2004 Reference Guide or the IAR Embedded Workbench® MISRA C:1998 Reference Guide. - Porting application code and projects created with a previous version of the IAR Embedded Workbench for AVR, is available in the IAR Embedded Workbench® Migration Guide.